16 Great Persian Recipes

 10. Persian Kuku Sabzi Recipe

-This Persian food recipe is a flavorful herb-based frittata made with finely chopped greens and eggs, creating a dish that is both aromatic and nutrient-rich.
+This Persian recipe is a flavorful herb-based frittata made with finely chopped greens and eggs, creating a dish that is both aromatic and nutrient-rich.
 The key feature of Kuku Sabzi is its high ratio of herbs to eggs, resulting in a deep green color and a soft, tender texture.
 The herbs, which typically include parsley, cilantro, dill, and scallions, are finely chopped and evenly mixed with the eggs to ensure a well-balanced flavor.
 Some variations include walnuts for added crunch and barberries for a touch of tartness.

 11. Persian Iranian Estamboli Polo Recipe